Bradley-Hower/201-reading-notes/class-14.md

 ## Psychological Safety

+Building a team that works together is important to maximize the team's effectiveness and ultimately, success.
+Knowing how to organize a team, conduct meetings, and generally steer team dynamics is what leads to such success.
+The important factor discovered by Artistotle in their research at Google illustrated that team *psychological safety* is what leads to success or failure.

-*What are three key factors that contribute to psychologically safe teams?*
+**What are three key factors that contribute to psychologically safe teams?**

 The three factors that I saw were creating a culture of dependability, allowing freedom to explore, and the ability for people to express themselves openly.
 With these factors, the group can have flowing discussions.

-*Evaluate, with details, a previous professional setting (or team) you were in with regards to psychological safety.*
+**Evaluate, with details, a previous professional setting (or team) you were in with regards to psychological safety.**

 The last professional team I was on was limited in this factor.
 There was some ability for the leader to accept ideas and expression privately, but once in a group setting, he would shut anyone down.
 It seemed he was more interested in keeping norms or indicating to everyone that he is the leader.
 As team members, I feel dependability was good among some, poor among others.

-*What impact do teams that operate with a high degree of psychological safety have on their company and the team members?*
+**What impact do teams that operate with a high degree of psychological safety have on their company and the team members?**

 The result of operating with psychological safety is a team that is creative and productive.
 A team that shares ideas, knowledge, and experience is one that works as a mastermind.
 By fully engaging all neurons on a team, a true mastermind is created.